Gravity to Gravity Conversion

 What is the process of conversion from gravity to gravity units?

-For conversion from gravity to gravity, multiply the number of gravity by 1, since one gravity equals 1 gravity.
+For conversion from gravity to gravity, multiply the number of gravity by 1 as one gravity equals 1 gravity.

 This is the standard method used for conversion between these units of acceleration.